Barnwell: The 233 players who could win NFL MVP in 2019

 My least favorite from this group: Sanders (1,000,000-1).
 The New Mexico product went 18-for-20 on kicks as a rookie last season, but he's playing for a Dolphins team in the middle of a rebuild.

 Add all those candidates up and we get to 233 players.
 More than half are quarterbacks.
-Two-hundred and fifteen of them probably have less than a 1% shot of winning the award, and 200 might not even have one-tenth of 1% of a shot.
+Two hundred and fifteen of them probably have less than a 1% shot of winning the award, and 200 might not even have one-tenth of 1% of a shot.

 History tells us, though, that strange things can happen in an NFL season.
 If a 34-year-old kicker, a 28-year-old NFL Europe backup, and a guy with one career start to his name can all win MVP in their own respective seasons, just about anything is possible in 2019.